cloudfoundry/cf-deployment/README.md

 - `operations/windows-cell.yml` -
   deploys a windows diego cell,
   adds releases necessary for windows.
-- `operations/experimental/bits-service.yml` - adds the [bits-service](https://github.com/cloudfoundry-incubator/bits-service)
-  job and enables it in the cloud-controller.
-It also requires one of `bits-service-{local,webdav,s3}.yml` from the same directory.
-For S3, `use-s3-blobstore.yml` is also required.

 ### A note on `experimental` and `test` ops-files
 The `operations` directory includes two subdirectories